open-machine-learning/mloss/README.md

     cd mloss
     pip install -r requirements.txt

 * The development system should now be ready.
+In each console that you want call some of the mloss python code first initialize the environment:

+    source bin/activate

+* Captcha TODO

-Finally, to setup the database and run the webserver you need to call the following commands:
+* Finally, to setup the database and run the webserver you need to call the following two commands:

     python manage.py syncdb
     python manage.py runserver